ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Another one is __programming overhead__, which is harder to measure.
-It's easy to overlook a block of code that requires syncronisation, identifying possible thread safety issues in third-party code needs an in-depth investigation and analysis, one can release a lock too early or hold it for too long without a need.
+It's easy to overlook a block of code that requires synchronisation, identifying possible thread safety issues in third-party code needs an in-depth investigation and analysis, one can release a lock too early or hold it for too long without a need.